TharindaNimnajith/TharindaNimnajith/README.md

 </div>
 <hr/>
 <div align='left'>
-  I am a final year undergraduate in the Bachelor of Science (Honors) in Information Technology specialized in Software Engineering degree program, at Sri Lanka Institute of Information Technology, Malabe.
+  I am a final year undergraduate in the Bachelor of Science (Honours) in Information Technology specialized in Software Engineering degree program, at Sri Lanka Institute of Information Technology, Malabe.
 </div>
 <br/>
 <div align='left'>
-  I am a hardworking individual who likes to work as a team, face new challenges, solve problems, and gain knowledge, experience and skills on new technologies and modern trends in software engineering.
+  I am a hardworking individual who likes to work as a team, face new challenges, solve problems, gain knowledge, experience, and skills on modern technologies in software engineering.
 </div>
 <br/>
 <div align='left'>